 A condominium plan is used to regulate the division of land and/or buildings into parcels or units that may be sold as part of a condominium corporation.

-All applications, with exception of the Community Planning Permit applications, for the above noted documents are available at the Town Administration office, 30 King Street East, Gananoque or online – Permits, Licenses and Forms.
+All applications, with exception of the Development Permit applications, for the above noted documents are available at the Town Administration office, 30 King Street East, Gananoque or online – Permits, Licenses and Forms.

 For more information also visit our Land-Use Planning Documents section.